ibm-cloud-docs/overview/secure-enterprise.md

 Learn how to securely run compliant enterprise workloads on IBM Cloud using deployable architectures and automated security checks for regulated industries like finance and healthcare.
 {: shortdesc}

-With continuous compliance at the core of {{site.data.keyword.cloud}}'s platform, your team has all of the tools at your disposal to securely develop, deploy, and manage your regulated, mission-critical enterprise workloads in the cloud.
+With continuous compliance at the core of IBM Cloud&reg;'s platform, your team has all of the tools at your disposal to securely develop, deploy, and manage your regulated, mission-critical enterprise workloads in the cloud.

 For highly regulated industries, such as financial services, achieving continuous compliance within a cloud environment is an important first step toward protecting customer and application data.
 Historically, that process has been difficult and manual, which placed your organization at risk.
-But, with {{site.data.keyword.cloud_notm}} you can work with predefined deployable architectures, automate infrastructure-as-code deployments with [projects](#x2035151){: term}, and integrate automatic security checks into every day workflows to minimize risk.
+But, with IBM Cloud you can work with predefined deployable architectures, automate infrastructure-as-code deployments with [projects](#x2035151){: term}, and integrate automatic security checks into every day workflows to minimize risk.

-With {{site.data.keyword.cloud_notm}}, your whole team from solution architects, compliance managers, infrastructure DevOps teams, to application development teams can use a shift-left approach to identify security risks and exposures early when developing and deploying cloud solutions.
+With IBM Cloud, your whole team from solution architects, compliance managers, infrastructure DevOps teams, to application development teams can use a shift-left approach to identify security risks and exposures early when developing and deploying cloud solutions.
 This keeps security and compliance at the center of your workflow and organizational culture so that your enterprise can operate in the cloud with confidence.

 ## Defining your compliance strategy
 {: #define-enterprise-compliance}

-By planning and defining your enterprise's goals for running secure workloads on {{site.data.keyword.cloud_notm}} early in the process, you can reduce the time to production for building infrastructure and applications in the cloud.
-With {{site.data.keyword.cloud_notm}}, you can save your business time and money by taking advantage of our automation and standardized best practices as you work.
+By planning and defining your enterprise's goals for running secure workloads on IBM Cloud early in the process, you can reduce the time to production for building infrastructure and applications in the cloud.
+With IBM Cloud, you can save your business time and money by taking advantage of our automation and standardized best practices as you work.
 Get started by reviewing our predefined, compliant architectures and control libraries to see how your industry fits in the cloud.

 ### Understanding security and compliance requirements
 {: #security-compliance-requirements}

-While you're working through the planning phase of running your enterprise solutions on {{site.data.keyword.cloud_notm}}, it's important to consider the internal and external standards that your organization must meet.
+While you're working through the planning phase of running your enterprise solutions on IBM Cloud, it's important to consider the internal and external standards that your organization must meet.
 For example, if you are a medical establishment, you most likely need to prove that you are upholding HIPAA requirements.
 Or, if you are a financial institution you might need to prove that you are meeting NIST standards.
-With [{{site.data.keyword.sysdigsecure_full_notm}}](/docs/workload-protection?topic=workload-protection-getting-started), you can take advantage of predefined control policies that are designed to help you validate and prove compliance for a group of controls.
+With [IBM Cloud Security and Compliance Center Workload Protection](/docs/workload-protection?topic=workload-protection-getting-started), you can take advantage of predefined control policies that are designed to help you validate and prove compliance for a group of controls.

 ### Identifying the right infrastructure architecture
 {: #define-architecture}

-Instead of figuring out how to assemble a compliant infrastructure architecture on your own, you can review the deployable architectures that are available in [the catalog](/catalog#reference_architecture). {{site.data.keyword.cloud_notm}} provides automation for the deployment of common architectural patterns that combine one or more cloud resources, known as deployable architectures.
-Each [deployable architecture](#x10293733){: term} is built and maintained by {{site.data.keyword.cloud_notm}} experts following {{site.data.keyword.cloud_notm}} best practices to take the guesswork out of the architecture design process and reduce the time that it takes to deploy to just minutes.
+Instead of figuring out how to assemble a compliant infrastructure architecture on your own, you can review the deployable architectures that are available in [the catalog](/catalog#reference_architecture).
+IBM Cloud provides automation for the deployment of common architectural patterns that combine one or more cloud resources, known as deployable architectures.
+Each [deployable architecture](#x10293733){: term} is built and maintained by IBM Cloud experts following IBM Cloud best practices to take the guesswork out of the architecture design process and reduce the time that it takes to deploy to just minutes.
 Compliance managers and solution architects can review the components of the architecture and the level of compliance that each deployable architecture meets by reviewing the details directly from the catalog detail pages.

 ![IBM Cloud catalog showing deployable architecture tiles](images/catalog.svg){: caption="IBM Cloud catalog showing deployable architecture tiles" caption-side="bottom"}

-If you work in a financial institution, you might want to work with {{site.data.keyword.framework-fs_full}} validated products.
+If you work in a financial institution, you might want to work with IBM Cloud Framework for Financial Services validated products.
 The framework is designed to build trust and enable a transparent public cloud ecosystem with a focus on the specific features for security, compliance, and resiliency that finanicial institutions require.
-For more information about the {{site.data.keyword.framework-fs_notm}}, see [Getting started with {{site.data.keyword.framework-fs_notm}}](/docs/framework-financial-services?topic=framework-financial-services-about).
+For more information about the IBM Cloud Framework for Financial Services, see [Getting started with IBM Cloud Framework for Financial Services](/docs/framework-financial-services?topic=framework-financial-services-about).
 To get started, you can filter the catalog to view only those products that have been Financial Services Validated.
 And, even if you're not in the financial industry, you can be assured that these products meet stringent industry regulations for sensitive data and complex workloads.

 ## Configuring and deploying compliant architectures and applications
 {: #deploy-compliant-arch}